 Who is the retreat for?

-This retreat is for those who have already completed a Mindful Self-Compassion (MSC) course, either over eight weeks, or in an intensive (usually five-day) format.
+This retreat is for those who have completed an 8-week Mindfulness course and/or an MSC course.
 You could be either an MSC teacher or an MSC practitioner.

-The retreat meets the requirement to have sat a five-day, silent, teacher-led retreat before taking the MSC Teacher Training course.
+The retreat meets the requirement to have sat a five-day, silent, teacher-led retreat.
 Please note: The next MSC teacher training in the UK is scheduled for March 2021 hosted by the Sussex Mindfulness Centre.

-It would be beneficial, though not essential, to have also taken a mindfulness-based course such as MBSR or MBCT.
-It is required that you have a regular and frequent practice of mindfulness meditation and/or loving-kindness/self-compassion meditation.
-It would also be helpful if you have already experienced a silent retreat of at least one day (or the half-day mindful self-compassion retreat), but if not, please apply, and we’ll discuss your application with you.
+It would be helpful if you have already experienced a silent retreat of at least one day (or the half-day mindful self-compassion retreat), but if not, please apply, and we’ll discuss your application with you.

 Requirements to attend: